jonwiggins/pepperon.ai/README.md

 ### Perceptron
 - Simple Perceptron ; for all your needs that are both linearly seperable and basic
 - Average Perceptron ; for all your needs that are both linearly seperable and noisy

+### Data Set Utils
+- *In progress, do not attempt to use*
+- Will contain grid search, jackknifing, and model evaluation tools

 ## Usage Examples
 Maybe one day I will make some files that show off how to go about using these systems